The Progress, Challenges, and Perspectives of Directed Greybox Fuzzing: Background

 \subsection{Directed Whitebox Fuzzing}

-A directed whitebox fuzzer is mostly implemented into a symbolic execution engine such as KLEE \cite{cadar2008klee}, KATCH \cite{marinescu2013katch}, and BugRedux \cite{jin2012bugredux}.
+A directed whitebox fuzzer \cite{godefroid2008automated} is mostly implemented into a symbolic execution engine such as KLEE \cite{cadar2008klee}, KATCH \cite{marinescu2013katch}, and BugRedux \cite{jin2012bugredux}.
 Directed Symbolic Execution (DSE) uses program analysis and constraint solving to generate inputs that systematically and effectively explore the state space of feasible paths \cite{ma2011directed}.
+In Figure \ref{cgf}, the constraint solving component in the red box is mandatory for whitebox fuzzing but optional for DGF.
 Once a target path is identified, potential solutions to the path constraints are explored by creating test cases.
 Since most paths are actually infeasible, the search usually proceeds iteratively by finding feasible paths to intermediate targets.
 Unlike DGF, which casts reachability as an optimization problem to minimize the distance between generated seeds and their targets \cite{bohme2017directed}, DSE casts the reachability problem as an iterative constraint satisfaction problem \cite{bohme2017directed}.
 DSE is effective in various scenarios, such as reaching error-prone program locations (e.g., critical syscalls \cite{haller2013dowsing}), testing code patches \cite{bohme2013partition, marinescu2013katch, santelices2008test}, exercising corner paths to increase coverage \cite{xu2010directed}, and reproducing failures in-house \cite{jin2012bugredux, rossler2013reconstructing}.

 However, DSE’s effectiveness comes at the cost of efficiency.
 The heavy-weight program analysis and constraint solving of DSE is rather time-consuming.
 At each iteration, DSE utilize program analysis techniques to identify branches that can be negated to get closer to the target.
 Then, based on the sequence of instructions along these paths, it constructs the corresponding path conditions.
 Finally, it checks the satisfiability of those conditions using a constraint solver.
 DGF is capable of producing a far greater number of inputs in a given timeframe than DSE can achieve \cite{bohme2017directed}.
 B\"ohme \textit{et al.} have demonstrated with experiments that DGF outperforms DSE both in terms of effectiveness and efficiency.
 For example, AFLGo can expose the Heartbleed vulnerability in 20 minutes while the DSE tool KATCH cannot even in 24 hours ~\cite{bohme2017directed}.